-- successfully scaling our technology to accommodate a larger business and integrate acquisitions, including our acquisitions of Modernize, Mayo Labs and FCE completed in fiscal year 2021, and the acquisitions of AmOne, CCM and MBT completed in fiscal year 2019; - maintaining our standing with key vendors, including Internet search companies and third-party publishers; - maintaining our client service standards; and - developing and improving our operational, financial and management controls and maintaining adequate reporting systems and procedures.
+- successfully scaling our technology to accommodate a larger business and integrate acquisitions; - maintaining our standing with key vendors, including third-party publishers and Internet search and social media companies; - maintaining our client service standards; and - developing and improving our operational, financial and management controls and maintaining adequate reporting systems and procedures.

 Our future success depends in part on the efficient performance of our software and technology infrastructure.
-As the numbers of websites and Internet users increase, our technology infrastructure may not be able to meet the increased demand.
+As the numbers of websites, mobile applications and Internet users increase, our technology infrastructure may not be able to meet the increased demand.
 Unexpected constraints on our technology infrastructure could lead to slower website response times or system failures and adversely affect the availability of websites and the level of user responses received, which could result in the loss of clients or revenue or harm to our business and results of operations.

 In addition, our personnel, systems, procedures and controls may be inadequate to support our future operations.
 The improvements required to manage growth may require us to make significant expenditures, expand, train and manage our employee base, and reallocate valuable management resources.
 We may spend substantial amounts to purchase or lease data centers and equipment, upgrade our technology and network infrastructure to handle increased traffic on our owned and operated websites and roll out new products and services.
 Any such expansion could be expensive and complex and could result in inefficiencies or operational failures.
-If we do not implement such expansion successfully, or if we experience inefficiencies and operational failures during its implementation, the quality of our products and services and our users' experience could decline.
+If we do not implement such expansions successfully, or if we experience inefficiencies and operational failures during their implementation, the quality of our products and services and our users' experience could decline.
 This could damage our reputation and cause us to lose current and potential users and clients.
 The costs associated with these adjustments to our architecture could harm our operating results.
 Accordingly, if we fail to effectively manage any future growth, our operating performance will suffer, and we may lose clients, key vendors and key personnel.